The Discipline of Restitution

 Restitution is the traditional name for the principle known as amends in AA.
 It is a spiritual discipline we practice through Steps 8, 9, and 10.

-“Amends” appears 22 times in the BB and the 12&12, and “restitution” 5 times.
+“Amends” appears 22 times in the Big Book and the 12&12, and “restitution” 5 times.
 Both texts also employ related terms like “correct,” “mend,” “repair,” and “reparation,” as well as expressions like “to set right” and “to straighten out.”
-To these, we may add such synonyms as amend, rectify, redress, remedy, and reform.
+To these, we can add such synonyms as amend, rectify, redress, remedy, and reform.

 The concept of making amends adheres in the Latin root of the term, which means “fault.”
 In making amends we are acknowledging and admitting that we are at fault, that we have done wrong and caused harm as a result of our flaws, shortcomings, or defects.

 Our first objective in doing this, the Big Book explains, is to mend or repair that harm: “Now we go out to our fellows and repair the damage done in the past (S9, p.76).”
 This is echoed by the 12&12, which explains that, after looking back and discovering where we’ve been at fault, “we make a vigorous attempt to repair the damage (S8, p.77).”